ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-analysis.md

 -- the programming language, the operating system, the processor, etc.

 One disadvantage with array-based lists is that the operations are only *amortised* constant time.
-We will discuss more about amortisation later in @sec:amortised-analysis.
+We will discuss more about amortisation later in @sec:analysis-3:amortisation.
 But what it means in practice is that *push*, *pop*, *enqueue* and *dequeue* are only guaranteed to be constant time *on average* if we run many operations.
 Now and then (very rarely) the internal array will be resized, and then the operation might take longer time than usual.